alexanderovie/datos/docs/classes/ImagesDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`ImagesElement`](ImagesElement.md)[]

-Defined in: main.ts:106572
+Defined in: main.ts:115560

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of